james-larsen/tmdb-data-retriever/README.md

 * --api_host (-host): Host to launch API listener (default 'localhost')
 * --port (-p): Port to listen for API requests (default '5002')
 * --verbose_flag (-v): Whether to allow terminal output when in API listener mode
 * --original_language (-lang): Primary language spoken in the title.
-Accepts 2 digit, lowercase iso standard codes
+Accepts 2 digit, lowercase iso standard codes (Eg. "en")
 * --min_runtime (-rt): Minimum title runtime.
 Use with caution, as many titles erroneously use 1 minute as a placeholder
 * --adult_content_flag (-adult): Whether to include adult content in results.
 Accepts "include" ("i"), "exclude" ("e") or "only" ("o")
 * --skip_loaded_titles (-skip): Add the "-skip" flag to avoid pulling titles already pulled previously.
 Relies on the target DB connection capabilities discussed above